Technically, I became four people: A technologist, a glassist, a sculptor and a writer (not necessarily in that order).

-Now I work as an information architect and content strategist, which basically means I figure out how to make our company’s websites put the right information in the right place so the right people make the right choices.
+These days I work as an information architect and content strategist, figuring out how to deliver the right information in the right place at the right time, so that the right people can make the right choices.

 Naturally, it’s where I live, and I love it.
 The pate de verre self-portrait on this page is about a decade old, 14×18 inches, and married to a collector in a Philadelphia penthouse (much swankier digs than mine).
 I both lecture about and teach pate de verre; if you’re interested in either, let me know.

-Morganica was started ‘way back in 1998 as a personal chronicle and reference.
-It didn’t become a full-fledged blog until around 2005, but if you count the private, lost, and weeded-out-because-they’re-embarrassing posts, I’ve written well over 5,000 entries.
+I started Morganica ‘way back in 1998 to journal my artistic forays.
+It didn’t become a full-fledged WordPress blog until around 2005, but if you count the private, lost, and weeded-out-because-they’re-embarrassing posts, I’ve written well over 7,000.

 On the rare chance that someone gives me something to test, I’ll either reject it, or disclose it in every mention; I don’t want to be beholden to anyone.
 And if you’re thinking about “borrowing” some of these posts, photos, tutorials, etc….please read my thoughts on that first.